Learn about the different types of fungi and the fungi health benefits so you can appreciate mushrooms more here!

-Like the North Americans, they are kind of behind the mushroom trends compared to the Orientals and the Europeans.
+Like the North Americans, who are kind of behind the mushroom trends compared to the Orientals and the Europeans.
+Why?
 They were afraid of fungal diseases.

-There are a bunch of mushrooms, however, that are full of great qualities making them super beneficial to us.
+There are many varieties of mushrooms, however, that are full of great qualities making them super beneficial to us.

 Fungi Benefits to Health

 Mushrooms can fall into a couple of different categories, and we’ve covered most of them above.
 You can also group them as the medicinal kind and the culinary kind.

 The edible mushrooms have great nutritional value.
 They are a good source of vitamin D as well as potassium, magnesium, selenium, phosphorus, calcium, and iron.
 They are also rich in b vitamins such as riboflavin, niacin, folate, and pantothenic acid.
 These b vitamins are essential in red blood cell production and transport of oxygen throughout the body.
 Mushrooms are abundant in beta glucans as well, which boost the immune system.

 Mushrooms also contain a lot of dietary fiber and they can replace animal protein as a source of carbohydrates.
 If you’re looking to start a weight loss diet, it should definitely include mushrooms.

 You can easily add a serving of mushrooms to a meal as they make for great additions to most foods such as soup, pasta, pizza, burgers, and more!
 Sauteed mushrooms are especially tasty.